edubart/nelua-lang/docs/pages/overview.md

 print(a) -- outputs: 1
 ```

-The programmer must always initialize the first enum value, this choice
+The programmer must always initialize the first enum value.
+This choice
 was made to makes the code more clear when reading.
 {:.alert.alert-info}